ai-anchorite/diffusers-image-fill_v3/README.md

 ### Hardware & Storage:
 - 32GB RAM for comfortable operation.
 I wouldn't try with 16GB system RAM.
 - 16GB+ VRAM recommended (12GB will work, but performance may vary).
   I've added the usual VRAM optimizations, and flushing everything as often as possible!
-But persists in (briefly) touching 12GB VRAM regardless of image size: 1024x1024 == 512x512.
-It's snappy on a 3090.
+But persists in (briefly) touching 12GB VRAM regardless of image size: better than 16GB+ at least!
+I'll keep tweaking things for a few days before calling it done.
 - ~20GB+ free space for download.
 It downloads the required models on 1st generation (models are shared across the three apps).
 Additional models (5-7GB each) can be selected and downloaded in-app.